Page by Bob Leathers with Contributions From Many Family and Friends

-- St. Joseph's Catholic Church in Hanna caught fire and required significant repairs, including a new roof.
+- The St. Joseph's Catholic Church in Hanna caught fire and required significant repairs, including a new roof.

-- The Nugget Coal Company opened the Nugget No. 1 mine just South of Elmo.
+- The Nugget Coal Company opened the Nugget No. 1 Mine just South of Elmo.

-- The United Mine Workers of American organized local union No. 7247 to represent the employees of the new Nugget mine.
+- The United Mine Workers of American organized local union No. 7247 to represent the employees of the new Nugget Mine.
 The union would represent the workers until the mine sold in 1958.
 The new owners in 1958 would refuse to accept the United Mine Workers as the bargaining agent for the workers.